This page provides FAQs for all customers using the Web Upload system.

 Do I have to sign up in order to use Web Upload?

 Yes.
-There is a simple registration or "sign up" process to complete the first time you use Web Upload.
-You only provide your name, phone number, e-mail address and some other basic information.
+There is a simple registration or "signup" process to complete the first time you use Web Upload.
+You will provide your name, phone number, e-mail address, and some other basic information.
 After the sign up, you will only need your e-mail address and password to access your Web Upload account.

 Do I have to sign up each company with Web Upload?

 No. You only need to sign up once.